PlasmaControl/DESC/README.rst

 DESC can be ran in two ways:
 The first is through an input file specifying the equilibrium and solver options, this way can also can also accept VMEC input files.
 The second is through a python script, where the equilibrium and solver options are specified programmatically, this method offers much more flexibility over what types of equilibrium solution, optimization and analysis can be performed.
-See the tutorial `02_Script_Interface.ipynb `_ for more detailed information.
+See the tutorial `Script Interface`_ for more detailed information.

-Refer to Inputs_ for documentation on how to format the input file.
+Refer to `Inputs`_ for documentation on how to format the input file.
-The equilibrium solution is output in a HDF5 binary file, whose format is detailed in Outputs_.
+The equilibrium solution is output in a HDF5 binary file, whose format is detailed in `Outputs`_.

 As an example usage of the input file method, to use DESC to solve for the equilibrium of the high-beta, D-shaped plasma described with the DSHAPE input file, the command from the :console:`DESC` directory is
 :console:`desc -p desc/examples/DSHAPE`